All About Visiting Yellowstone in January

 Hiking in January

 There is a lot of snow in Yellowstone in January, meaning that you’ll probably be hiking in more than just your hiking boots.
-Snowshoeing and cross country skiing are incredible ways to experience the backcountry of Yellowstone in the winter.
-Many trails are open for these activities in the areas of Mammoth Hot Springs, Old Faithful, and Grand Canyon of Yellowstone.
+Snowshoeing and cross-country skiing are incredible ways to experience the backcountry of Yellowstone in the winter.
+Many trails are open for these activities in the areas of Mammoth Hot Springs, Old Faithful, and the Grand Canyon of Yellowstone.
 Winter guided tours are a great way to explore the park, with all gear provided and lodging and transportation included, so you can relax and enjoy Yellowstone in a way that few other gets to.